 For cetaceans, high mass-specific thrust allows odontocetes to capture fast-moving, individual fish (Maresh et al., 2004) and allows mysticetes to achieve high speeds during feeding lunges to offset the deceleration during prey engulfment as well as the potential escape response of different prey types (Cade et al., 2016, 2020).
 Fish (1998) measured the mass-specific thrust of odontocete species and found maximum mass-specific thrust values of 22.5 and 23.7 W kg-1 for Pseudorca crassidens and Tursiops truncatus, respectively.
-The maximum mass-specific thrust value for a mysticete swimming at ____ m s-1 in our study was found to be ____ W kg-1 during lunge-associated swimming, which was an order of magnitude lower than the odontocetes (Fig 4A).
-However, humpbacks have been recorded to swim at speeds up to 7.5 m s-1 (Tomilin, 1957 [Tomilin, A.G.
-1957.
-Mammals of the USSR and Adjacent Countries.
-Volume IX, Cetacea.
-Izdatel’stvo Akademi Nauk SSSR, Moskva (Translated from Russian]), indicating that they can likely produce much higher mass-specific thrust if motivated.
+The maximum mass-specific thrust value for a mysticete (Bryde’s) swimming at 5.7 m s-1 in our study was found to be 19.7 W kg-1, but mass-specific thrust values at the species-level averaged between 0.30-0.75 W kg-1, which was two orders of magnitude lower (Fig 4A; Table 3).
+These results suggest that mysticetes typically maintain low average mass-specific thrust values in accordance with their relatively steady swimming speeds (~1.5-2.5 m s-1), but that they can attain extremely high mass-specific thrust power output when properly motivated.
+Swimming speeds higher than those found in our dataset have also been found for humpbacks (up to ~9 m s-1; Tomilin, 1957; Segre et al., 2020), indicating that they could be producing mass-specific thrust values on par with odontocetes during fast maneuvers such as surface breaches.

 Our comparisons of speed-matched mass-specific thrust output between routine swimming and lunges suggest that whales likely alter oscillatory frequency in order to generate greater thrust during feeding (Gough et al., 2019).
 Mass-specific thrust at a routine swimming speed (~1.5-2.5 m s-1) results in a low propulsive energy cost (Gough et al., 2019).
 The similarity of the mass-specific thrust increase (~two-fold) from routine to a lunge feeding effort across our range in body size suggests that all of the large whales studied are preparing for a lunge in similar ways.
-All of the species included in our study are lunge feeders that feed by opening their mouth and engulfing a large volume of water into a highly expansible throat pouch.
-Field data (Cade et al., 2020) and hydrodynamic models (Potvin et al. 2009) suggest that the whales begin lunges at high speeds (3.5-5 m s-1) in order to overcome heightened drag during engulfment and krill-feeders usually move through the prey patch on momentum ().
+Field data (Cade et al., 2020) and hydrodynamic models (Potvin et al. 2009) suggest that the whales begin lunges at high speeds (3.5-5 m s-1) in order to overcome heightened drag during engulfment and krill-feeders usually move through the prey patch on momentum (Potvin et al., 2009).

 Focusing more heavily on the relationship between mass-specific thrust generation and body size, our results diverge slightly from previous estimates.
 Fish (1998) determined that mass-specific thrust and body size have no relationship.
 Hill (1950) considered that for similar animals, the maximum power generated during a steady effort would increase not directly with the weight (W), but rather with W0.73.
 As a result, we expected that mass-specific thrust would decrease proportionately with increasing body size.
 Instead, we found that mass-specific thrust increases as body length increases (Fig. 4).
 This relationship could result from the higher oscillatory frequencies with larger body sizes that Gough et al. (2019) and our current study found in contrast to previous expectations of oscillatory frequency (Hill, 1950; Sato et al., 2007).
 For the relationship between oscillatory frequency and body length, Sato et al. (2007) found a more extreme allometric scaling exponent (approximately -1.0), whereas Gough et al. (2019) and our current study found an exponent of approximately -0.5, suggesting a less extreme decrease in oscillatory frequency with increasing body length.

-Drag coefficient vs. Reynolds number
+Drag Coefficient vs. Reynolds Number